-Gastroenterology is a medical specialty that studies the digestive system, its disorders and abnormalities, as well as their treatment.
-Other organs may also be examined by the gastroenterologist such as the esophagus, small intestine, colon, rectum, anus, liver, bile ducts and pancreas.
+Private-Gastroenterologist is a medical specialty that studies the digestive system, its disorders/abnormalities, as well as their treatment.
+Other organs may also be examined by the Private-Gastroenterologist such as the esophagus, small intestine, colon, rectum, anus, liver, bile ducts and pancreas.
 Given the importance of the digestive system to your health, it is recommended that you consult your doctor as soon as any digestive problem appears.

-Most often, gastroenterology consultation is recommended in the presence of one of the following symptoms:
+Most often, Private-Gastroenterologist consultation is recommended in the presence of one of the following symptoms:

 However, other pathologies can cause digestive problems, such as:

 This is why it is of the utmost importance not to take these symptoms lightly and to consult a specialist without delay so that they can identify the origin of the problem.

 The Private-Gastroenterologist consultation gives you and your doctor the opportunity to discuss your medical condition in depth so that you are well informed about the disease, its prognosis and the treatment options available to you.
 This will help you make informed decisions about your health and understand the nature/duration of treatment as well as the length of your recovery.

 Usually, your doctor will schedule an appointment for you after they finish your exam and receive your test results.
 The medical consultation is a great time to ask questions and discuss any concerns about your health with your doctor.
 To prepare for the consultation, write down your questions on a piece of paper.
 Your doctor is there to listen to you, answer your questions and give you the best advice based on your medical situation.

 Can I bring a family member or loved one to my consultation appointment?